ethberlinzwei/KnowledgeBase/bounties.md

 ### Submission of sponsored prizes

 Each sponsored prize has a GitHub issue in the [bounties repository](https://github.com/ethberlinzwei/Bounties).
 After you've decided which ones you want to apply for, go to the Gitcoin bounty associated with that prize, and click on _"Start Work"_.
-At the end of judging, the sponsor will decide on a team, and pay out the bounty through Gitcoin.
+At the end of judging, the sponsor will decide on a team, and pay out the bounty.

 These prizes are different from the Open Track prize and People's choice award.